 Also, more people watching your videos (AKA getting more views) will inevitably lead to more subscribers.

-So obviously boosting your views by posting your video at the right time should boost your subscriber count, too.
+So obviously boosting your views (by posting your video at the right time) should boost your subscriber count, too.

 Why a consistent publishing schedule doesn’t influence your viewership habits

-“Post on the same day of the week and the same time of the day consistently to create a habit with your viewership.
+“Post on the same day of the week and at the same time consistently to create a habit with your viewership.”Every other YouTube guru

 YouTube is on-demand.

-Even if people like what you do and watch every video, life and work get in their way.
+And even if people like what you do and watch every video you make, life and work get in their way.